anadi-u/Terratowns_bootcamp/README.md

     - Runs the plan and sends the plan to be executed by Terraform.
 It prompts for a *yes* or *no* to proceed further.
     - *To automatically approve the prompt, you can add `--auto-approve` to skip the same.*

+- **terraform destroy**
+    - Deletes the resources in your infrastructure.

 ### Terraform lock files

 `terraform.lock.hcl` contains locked versioning of the providers and modules that are used in the project.